-Summary: Innovative Landscape Architect with extensive knowledge in construction, engineering and design.
+Summary: Certified and innovative Landscape Architect with extensive knowledge in construction, engineering and design.
 Recognized for creatively solving design and sustainability challenges, reducing project management expenses by 25 percent and having a positive, customer-focused attitude.

-Reliable, caring Certified Nursing Assistant with over two years experience caring for elderly and vulnerable adults.
+Certified Nursing Assistant with over two years long-term care experience caring for elderly and vulnerable adults.
 Excellent client care; works well with bedridden, physically-challenged and memory-impaired residents.
 Commended for superior safety and attendance record.
 Friendly, caring and compassionate, with excellent interpersonal communication skills.
 Flexible: available days, evenings, weekends and holidays.
 Maintains confidential information.

-A more focused qualifications section might have headlines such as Accounting Qualifications, Consulting Qualifications, Teaching Qualifications.
-Under these headings, you would directly relate your work within that profession, with perhaps a nod to a general skill or two.
+Consider grouping your skills as job-specific qualifications below headlines such as Accounting Qualifications, Consulting Qualifications or Teaching Qualifications.
+Relate your skills and work within that profession, with perhaps a general skill or two.

 List your most recent employment first.
-A general standard is to list the last three to four jobs or those you have had over the past 10 years, whichever comes first.
-Focus on recent jobs and your achievements in those positions.
+A general standard is to chronologically list in reverse order the last three to four jobs or those you have had over the past 10 years.
 Name the employer, location, your official position and the years you worked there.
 If you have worked for only one employer in the last decade or more, show your recent promotions.
 If your job title did not change in the last decade you can still show job progression by showcasing how you took on more complex job tasks and increased responsibilities.

 Use bullet points and make your sentences one line.
 Sentence fragments like “specialized in training employees to use proprietary software that resulted in a 15 percent reduction in data entry errors” work fine.
-List no more than four to six bullet points in describing your last job and then reduce them to two to three points for subsequent positions.
+List no more than four to six bullet points in describing your last job.
+Then use two to three points for subsequent positions.

 Although contact information is typically given on an application or reference sheet, many resumes still list the employer name, city and state.
 Other job seekers might limit this information to keep the resume focused on skills, accomplishments and qualifications that best match the job opening.
 The choice is yours.
 There is no single standard that fits all situations.

 If more of your skills and experience come from employment, list employment first and education last.
 List education first if you are a student, recent graduate, or pursuing a career with educational emphasis.
 Include the name of the institution, location (city and state), graduation date or projected graduation date, degree(s) earned, field of study and GPA (if over 3.0).

-If you haven’t been to school in years, you can list education after your professional experience and skip the year you graduated.
-The reason?
-You avoid potential and sometimes unconscious age discrimination.
-Under the education section, you also can have relevant training or certifications that might impress employers or relate specifically to the position you’re applying for.
+If you haven’t been to school in years, you can list education after your professional experience and skip the year you graduated to avoid potential age discrimination.
+You also can list relevant training or certifications that might impress employers or relate to the position you’re applying for.

-For job seekers who did not graduate from undergraduate or graduate programs a simple disclosure is best: “Attended the University of Minnesota, 1990-1993, Institute of Technology."
+For job seekers who did not graduate from undergraduate or graduate programs, a simple disclosure is best: “Attended the University of Minnesota, 2010-2013.”
 It shows you have ambition even though you didn’t graduate.
-There may be any number of good reasons why you didn't graduate, so be sure to answer truthfully if an employer asks why a diploma is missing from your wall.

-If you never made it to college or finished high school you can list yourself as a high school graduate as long as you have a GED® or another type of high school equivalency certificate.
+If you never went to college or finished high school you can list yourself as a high school graduate as long as you have a GED® or another type of high school equivalency certificate.
 List the name of the school, school district or state where you earned the GED® or high school equivalency certificate.
 Do not include an education section if you did not finish high school and had no formal training either in school or from an employer.

 Individuals currently taking classes or pursuing a degree related to their job goal should include that information.
 List the skills acquired, academic accomplishments and the projected date of completion.

 List organizational memberships related to your job goal.
-Avoid using non-employment related or controversial organizations.
-Stay away from mentioning specific religious or political affiliations or other potentially controversial groups unless they directly relate to the job you want.
+Avoid using non-employer-related or controversial organizations.
+Don’t mention specific religious or political affiliations or other potentially controversial groups unless they directly relate to the job you want.

 Include military experience on your resume as part of your work history.
 If you are targeting a job within the defense industry, feel free to use military jargon.
 The defense industry likes candidates who understand the lingo.
-If you are targeting a job outside of the defense arena, you will need to 'civilianize” your military language to show that your skills and experience match the employer’s needs.
+If you are targeting a job outside of the defense arena, you will need to “civilianize” your military language to show that your skills and experience match the employer’s needs.
 See the Transferring Military Skills document in the Templates/Samples section below for a list of military-to-civilian job skills.

-Highlighting volunteer experience can fill in any gaps in employment on a resume.
+Volunteer experience can fill in any gaps in employment.
 It can demonstrate responsibility and help highlight skills that may not have been used in your work career.
 Served as an officer of the PTA?
 Or a coach at your children’s school?
 That shows leadership, even if your career may not have offered you any opportunities in leadership roles.

 Include hobbies and personal interests if they’re employment-related, not controversial, and show skills and experience.

 Do not include your references or the phrase “references available on request” on the actual resume.
 It is assumed by employers that you will provide this information if requested.
-Once an employer asks for your references, provide the names of three to five people who can speak favorably about your attributes as an employee and a human being.
+Once an employer asks for your references, provide the names and contact information of three to five people who can speak favorably about your attributes.

-Let the employer know of any internal and external awards or recognition you have received (employee of the month, industry awards, and so forth).
+Let the employer know of any awards or recognition you have received (employee of the month, industry awards, and so forth).
 Those are accomplishments worthy of mention.

-If asked, send your resume to personnel or human resources.
+If asked, send your resume to human resources.
 Then also send a resume to the person in charge of the department in which you want to work.
-Most of the time, personnel does the screening, the department manager does the hiring.
+Most of the time, human resources do the screening, but it’s the department manager who is the final hiring authority.

-When applying for a job with an employment application, attaching your resume is a good idea.
+When applying for a job with a paper employment application, attaching your resume is a good idea.
 The resume will add impact and should complement the application.
 If you’re asked to fill out an application, never write on it “See resume.”
 Filling out the entire application is still required.

 Give a copy of your resume to your references.
 It provides them with information about you and will help them to talk to an employer about your qualifications.

 Finally, follow-up, follow-up, follow-up.
-It’s no use mailing resumes if you don’t take the time to try to speak to companies directly.
+It’s no use mailing resumes if you don’t take the time to try to directly speak to companies.
 The true test of an effective resume is that you’re offered interviews.
 If you aren’t getting responses or interviews from your resume, you may want to re-evaluate it.